cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ## Backwards Compatibility

-TODO Mmmm ..Not applicable.
+Not applicable.

 ## Forwards Compatibility

-Future updates to this specification will enable the IBC protocol version 2 to process multiple payloads within a single IBC packet atomically, reducing the number of packet flows.
+Future updates of this specification will enable the atomic processing of multiple payloads within a single IBC packet, reducing the number of packet flows.

 ## Example Implementations